Kirron Kher: Career

-Kirron Kher made her film debut in 1983 in the Punjabi feature film Aasra Pyar Da, After this, she took a hiatus from films until 1996.
+Kirron made her film debut in 1983 in the Punjabi feature film Aasra Pyar Da.
+After this, she took a hiatus from films until 1996.
 Between 1983 and 1996, she appeared in one film, Pestonjee (1987), in which she acted in a small role alongside her second husband Anupam Kher.

 Her return to acting came in the mid–1990s, through theatre, with the play Saalgirah written by playwright Javed Siddiqui and directed by Feroz Abbas Khan.
 She then hosted three television shows, starting with the short–lived Purushkshetra on Zee TV which got attention for bringing out the discussion of alternative sexuality for the first time, while also highlighting women's issues.
-Kiron Kher Today and Jagte Raho with Kiron Kher, before doing Hindi films.
+Kirron Kher Today and Jagte Raho with Kirron Kher, before doing Hindi films.

-Her comeback film was by Shyam Benegal, Sardari Begum (1996), which won her the Special Jury Award at the 1997 National Film Awards.
+Her comeback film was Sardari Begum (1996), directed by Shyam Benegal.
+Her performance received high critical acclaim and earned her the National Film Award – Special Jury Award (feature film).

 She then appeared in film director Rituparno Ghosh's Bengali film Bariwali (1999), to critical acclaim.
 When she won the National Film Award for Best Actress for the film, a controversy arose as a Bangla film actress, Rita Koiral, claimed that she had dubbed for the character of Kirron, making her an equal claimant to the award.
 Kirron refuted the charges claiming she spent hours rehearsing for her dialogue delivery, and the award was eventually not shared.

-In 2002, Kirron appeared in Devdas (2002), alongside Shahrukh Khan, Madhuri Dixit and Aishwarya Rai, and was nominated for the Filmfare Best Supporting Actress Award.
+In 2002, Kher appeared in Sanjay Leela Bhansali's period romantic drama Devdas (2002), alongside Shahrukh Khan, Aishwarya Rai and Madhuri Dixit in which her performance received widespread critical acclaim, receiving her first nomination for the Filmfare Award for Best Supporting Actress.